thiagowfx/thiagowfx.github.io/content/posts/2024-12-26-keep-sorted.md

 It started as someone's 20% project at Google.
-When using the internal IDE (legacy Cider) and/or the internal Code Review tool (legacy Critique) with the CI tool (Tricorder), linting warnings / errors would surface all over the place, forcing you to address them.
+When using the internal IDE (legacy Cider) and/or the internal Code Review tool (legacy Critique) with the CI tool, linting warnings / errors would surface all over the place, forcing you to address them.
 It was also possible to have them automatically fixed.